Undergraduate applications and offers

 First, you should accept your offer to B Animal Science.
 If you leave your preferences as they are, then you’ll only be considered for your first preference, B Life Science, in subsequent rounds.

-If you want to be considered for courses other than B Life Science, you can change your preferences in any way you like – even add new courses to your list.
+If you want to be considered for courses other than B Life Science, you can change your preferences in any way you like and even add new courses to your list.
 Just make sure you have a realistic chance of meeting the selection rank and can satisfy any additional course requirements.

-If, for example, you change your preferences to the following, you’ll notice that B Animal Science has been removed from the list:
+If, for example, you change your preferences to the following, you’ll notice that B Animal Science has been removed from the list.

 1